 NEW YORK (AP) -- Shares of beauty products company Coty dropped in their first day of trading on the New York Stock Exchange.

-The company, known for its celebrity fragrances and OPI nail polish, fell 14 cents to close at $17.36 Thursday after falling as low as $16.90 earlier.
+The company, known for its celebrity fragrances and OPI nail polish, fell 42 cents, or 2.4 percent, to $17.08 in morning trading after falling as low as $16.90 earlier.

 Coty won't receive any proceeds from the offering.

 The underwriters have a 30-day option to buy an additional 8.6 million shares.

 Coty, founded in Paris in 1904, has managed to successfully broaden its business to cover an array of personal health and beauty needs.
 While some consumers may not know of the company itself, they more than likely have used some of its brands, which include Rimmel, Sally Hansen and philosophy.